 One effective strategy for how to keep hydrated is to start thinking of the space in between meals as being your “hydration times.”
 This is how my clients learn how to stay hydrated throughout the day versus just hydrating well in the morning but not keeping up with it all day long.

 From kombucha, sparkling water, tea, water with lemon, to chia seed water, the key is to make it feel a little special so it gives you extra motivation for staying hydrated at work after lunchtime, which is when most people typically hit a 3:00 pm energy crash.
 Sometimes that energy crash can come from eating too many processed sugars or even whole food carbohydrates at lunch with too little protein or healthy fats.
 In some cases, it could also mean you’re not getting enough fluid and need to figure out a method for how to get hydrated that works for you.

 3. After lunch/before dinner

-For most of us, this time period after lunch and before dinner usually means you’re about to leave the office to go home or you’re at least wrapping up your workday — not everyone has a 9-5 but here’s an example of how you can use hydration as a way to start a routine that signals to yourself, work is done for the day.
+For most of us, this time period after lunch and before dinner usually means you’re about to leave the office to go home or you’re at least wrapping up your workday.
+Although not everyone has a 9-5 job, this is an easy example of how you can use hydration as a way to start a routine that signals to yourself when work is done for the day.

 4. In the evening

 We know there’s something comforting about rituals and routines that help us maintain our healthy habits, and even the simple act of making tea can help trigger relaxation if we establish this as part of our evening routine.
-From turning the kettle on, putting a tea bag in the mug, pouring the hot water, adding lemon, and putting it on a tableside, it’s one of my favorite routines and I’ve turned a lot of my clients onto as well!
+From turning the kettle on, putting a tea bag in the mug, pouring the hot water, adding lemon, and setting it on the table, it’s one of my favorite routines that I’ve turned a lot of my clients onto as well!